Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Gridding and parameter expansion in Bayesian spatial regression

-We complete the Bayesian model by assigning multivariate Gaussian prior distributions to $\bbeta$ and the lower triangular elements of $\bcA$, and independent zero-mean Gaussian distributions truncated below zero for the diagonal elements of $\bcA$.
-We also assign independent Inverse Gamma priors for each $\sigmasq_j$, $j=1, \dots, k$ and each $\tau^2_i$, $i=1, \dots, q$.
-Figure \ref{fig:grips_param} summarises the \textit{PS} parametrization---\modelname\ regressions are noncentered on $\bcA$ and centered on $\bvarphi = \{\sigmasq_j, \phi_j, \nu_j \}_{j=1}^k$.
-Ultimately, we are interested in $\bLambda=\bcA \bJ^{-1} \bQ^{-1}$, meaning that a \textit{PS} parametrization is simultaneously centered and noncentered on $\bLambda$ since $\bJ$ and $\bQ$ include the centered parameters.
+We complete the Bayesian model by specifying $\bbeta \sim N(\bm_{\beta}, \bV_{\beta})$ and $(\bcA)_{ij} \sim N(m_a, v_a)$, and independent zero-mean Gaussian distributions truncated below zero for the diagonal elements of $\bcA$.
+Large values for the prior variance for elements of $\bcA$ will reflect large prior uncertainty, although alternatives may be considered from the large literature on Bayesian latent factor models.
+We also assign independent Inverse Gamma priors for each $s^2_j$, $j=1, \dots, k$ and each $\tau^2_i$, $i=1, \dots, q$.
+As for the spatial decay parameters $\phi_j$, we let $\phi_j \sim U(l, u)$, where the values of $l>0$ and $u<\infty$ can be set upon considering prior knowledge on the outcomes' effective range.
+For instance, we may set $u$ to the value that leads to 0.05 spatial correlation (or any other desired value) at the minimum observed distance.
+Similarly, we may set $l$ to the value that leads to 0.95 spatial correlation at a pre-specified distance $d$.
+Figure \ref{fig:grips_param} summarises the \textit{PS} parametrization---\modelname\ regressions are noncentered on $\bcA$ and centered on $\bvarphi = \{s^2_j, \phi_j, \nu_j \}_{j=1}^k$.
+While MCMC methods for this model will sample from the posterior distribution of $\bcA$, $\bphi$, and $\br$, our ultimate goal is to use \modelname\ to estimate model (\ref{eq:lmc_regression}).
+We achieve this goal by using the fact that $\bLambda=\bcA \bJ$; samples of $s^2_j$, $j=1,\dots,k$ have no other purpose or interpretation other than the calculation of $\bLambda$.
 Next, we outline the sampling algorithms for estimation and prediction.